 We’ve said it before and we’ll continue to say it: testing and exploring are the ideal ways to find the tactics that will best fulfill your online advertising needs.
-We have so many tools at our disposal, and trends that continuously change, that it’s sometimes hard to pinpoint how to build a successful marketing campaign.
+We have so many tools at our disposal, and trends that keep changing, that it’s sometimes hard to pinpoint how to build a successful marketing campaign.
 Well, there’s a great tool you can use to see the advertising trends that marketers in different industries are using.

 Facebook’s advertising is a reflection of these new trends.
 The brand has managed to stick to ads with a simple design, a straightforward visual, and minimal text.
 The social media platform is now introducing features that will be helpful for users who want to connect with others.
-These include: Messenger rooms, a drop-in video chat feature; Workplace, which connects teams working in different companies; and Facebook gaming, which allows for an interactive gaming experience.
+These include messenger rooms, a drop-in video chat feature; workplace, which connects teams working in different companies; and Facebook gaming, which allows for an interactive gaming experience.

 Thanks to Moat for allowing us to take a look at these great ads!